KatharinaTrinley/Prediction-Model-Time-Series-Data/README.md

 Finally, a dense layer produces the final forecasted shipment processing time.

 `tcn_transformer_sparse-self-attention.py` File which includes the TCN Transformer model with sparse self attention.

+`TCN + LSTM.py` Main file II that includes the TCN-LSTM model:

+Instead of in the Transformer architecture, the extracted features from the TCN layer are input into a LSTM network.

 `TCN.py` Implements only a TCN.
 Baseline Model I